Chicken & Vegetable Tray Bake

 Ingredients

-• 2 carrots, peeled, cut into 3cm pieces
+• 2 carrots, peeled and cut into 3 cm ( inch) pieces

 • 2 red onions, peeled and quartered